Craftify-build/techou/content/blog/_achieving-more-devops-by-removing-devops/index.md

 ---
-title: Achieving more DevOps by removing Devops [0]
+title: Achieving more DevOps by removing DevOps | Prelude
-description: ทีม DevOps
+description: Sometimes ... in order to survive, you need to throw someone out of the ship.
 date: '2019-11-25'
 authors:
   - pun